wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 ---

-#🗒️ Disclaimer:
+# 🗒️ Disclaimer:
 All models, tools, and frameworks in this portfolio are provided for educational and demonstration purposes only.
 They do not contain any proprietary, confidential, or employer-specific data.
 All inputs, outputs, and scenarios are hypothetical and designed to illustrate compensation, finance, and incentive design best practices.

 ---

 # 👤 About Karey Wong

-I’m a strategic compensation leader with 16+ years of experience designing and scaling compensation programs across diverse industries and global markets.
-My portfolio spans job architecture, market benchmarking, base pay strategy, incentive design (cash and equity), HR data governance, and annual focal/midyear comp cycles.
-I bring a rare blend of analytical depth, operational excellence, and business partnership—able to lead teams or independently drive high-impact projects from strategy to execution.
-I’ve coached HR teams, mentored peers, and partnered with C-suite leaders to build comp programs that are scalable, performance-aligned, and competitively positioned to attract and retain top talent.
+A global compensation leader with 16+ years of experience designing and scaling market-competitive compensation programs aligned to business strategy, performance outcomes, and regulatory compliance.
+Her expertise spans job architecture, pay architecture, incentive design (cash and equity), and pay equity regression modeling.

+Known for her strength in compensation program design, focal data governance, and HRIS change management, Karey brings a rare blend of financial rigor, operational excellence, and trusted HR partnership.
+She excels at leading high-impact initiatives from strategy through execution, whether driving enterprise-wide transformations or delivering critical projects independently.